-|Pasteurised liquid milk|
+|Cream cheese-based dips||Pasteurised liquid milk|

 The survey is integral to verifying the effectiveness of dairy industry systems to control residues in the milk supply.
 As well as providing assurance to the domestic market, the results from the survey play a critical role in maintaining international market access.

-For the 2014–15 survey, 1000 samples, taken from milk tankers from all dairying regions of Australia, were tested for a range of residues.
+For the 2016–17 survey, 970 samples, taken from milk tankers from all dairying regions of Australia, were tested for a range of residues.
 The industry performance was outstanding – 100% compliance with the relevant Australian standard.